JudeShamsi/ChemicalScanner/README.md

 * currently using example barcode for testing purposes *

-Problems encountered: Trouble making backend connect to frontend (everyone knew Java so we began coding in Java and soon realized it is quite difficult to create a web application using Java/JDBC vs. PHP/Python-Flask...etc)
+Problems encountered: Trouble making backend connect to frontend (everyone knew Java so we began coding in Java and soon realized it is quite difficult to create a full-stack web application using Java).
+Some of the teammates had their very first coding experience with this project!
+Overall it was a great and fun learning experience for everyone.